-Starting Date of Coverage for Members
+D. Starting Date of Coverage for Members

-Coverage shall begin for members no earlier than the first day of the month following the month in which eligibility for the Healthy Kids HMO program is determined.
+Coverage will begin for members the first day of the month following the month in which eligibility for the Healthy Kids HMO program is determined if their information is received before the cutoff which is typically the 25th of the month.

-Annual Eligibility Review for Members
+E. Annual Eligibility Review for Members